|

 may access the designated area.

-When required/recommended by the MSDS, chemicals are
+When required/recommended by the SDS, chemicals are

-stored in designated storage cabinets constructed of appropriate material.
-Do not open a cabinet if there is evidence of damage, leakage, or
+not open a cabinet if there is evidence of damage, leakage, or open containers.
+Contact

-open containers.
-Contact the Industrial
+the Industrial

-Hygiene (x7882) for assistance.
+Hygiene (x7882) for

 4.2.3.1 Purchase: Follow the process steps below to